Connect your family through art

 “The boys are really into this!
 I’m so glad I signed up.”

-What age children is the Summer Camp suitable for?
+What age children is the Workshop suitable for?

 The great thing about process art is that it is suitable for all ages.
 Toddlers through to adults can join in with the adventure and explore the projects in the ways that suit their experience and interests.
-This means this summer camp is great for toddlers, preschoolers, elementary and middle school-aged children, even teens.
-Parents and teachers can engage with the summer camp just as much as the children.
-Creative mamas and papas might even like to join the course just for themselves!
+This means this workshop is great for toddlers, preschoolers, elementary and middle school-aged children, even teens.
+Parents and teachers can engage with the workshop just as much as the children.
+Creative mamas and papas might even like to join just for themselves!

-The Art Spark Summer Camp costs $59.99.
+The Art Spark Workshop costs $59.99.
 This includes four weeks of a guided online workshop, membership of the private Facebook community, two detailed resource ebooks which are yours to keep after the course ends, and daily support from Cathy throughout the four week adventure.
 Reserve your place here.

 You can bring a friend for free.
 Click and register yourself, and then when you receive the email from me confirming your booking, just email me back with your friend’s name and email address and I’ll add them in to the camp too.